shayangd/karachi-grocery-app/phases/ideation/artifacts/5.1/artifact.md

 - Marketplaces (Daraz) = generic listings, not real-time local stock
 - Others = opaque sourcing

 **Opportunity**: "Live inventory of essential items currently in stock" from nearby kiryana stores provides transparency competitors lack.
+This directly addresses the #1 pain point from interview analysis (1.2): "unpredictable stock availability" cited by 100% of respondents.

 ### 4. Middle-Market Positioning
 **Gap**: Market is polarized: